xfiveco/generator-chisel/docs/content/docs/development/pages.md

 - Twig template is automatically created in `wp/wp-content/themes/[your-theme]/templates/page-{page-slug}.twig`
 - Page is accessible at `project-name.test/{page-slug}`
+- If you haven't before, flush the rewrite rules *Settings -> Permalinks -> Save changes*

 ### Front-end templates
 When you add a page on front-end templates project, the project index is regenerated and the page is added to it.